 After all, if you are going to OWN your VA Claim, you ought to know exactly WHAT you own, right?

-Click here to find out how to get a copy of your PTSD C&P Exam Results and find out what is in your C&P Exam report.
+Click here to find out how to get a copy of your PTSD C&P Exam Results so you can find out what is in your C&P Exam report.

 Step #3: File a Notice of Disagreement.